 SysML permits any property shown on an internal block diagram to also show compartments within the property box.
 These compartments may be given standard or user-customized labels just as on block definitions.
 All features shown within these compartments shall match those of the block or value type that types the property.
-For a property-specific type, these compartments may be used to specify redefined or additional features of the locally defined type.
 An unlabeled compartment on an internal property box is by default a structure compartment.
 A behavior compartment label and content shall match the corresponding behavior compartment of the block that types the part.
-A compartment with the label "classifier behavior" or "owned behaviors" may contain the classifier behavior or owned behaviors of the block that types the part which will then appear as specified in 8.3.1.1.4, Behavior compartment.
+A compartment with the label "classifier behavior" or "owned behaviors" may contain the classifier behavior or owned behaviors of the block that types the part which will then appear as specified in 8.3.3.1.4, Behavior compartment.